yumexxx/gardening-electronics/Arduino MKR Wifi 1010/Learning the Basics of the MKR 1010.md

 ### [Urban Farming](https://explore-iot.arduino.cc/iotsk/module/iot-starter-kit/lesson/urban-farming-101)
 This is the final product of what we want to use the Arduinos for in our community garden!
 We use the sensors and moisture sensor attachment to analyze moisture, humidity, lighting, and temperature conditions of the garden beds.
+**NOTES:**
-- **NOTE:** We will not be using the artificial light feature that is included within this tutorial.
+- We will not be using the artificial light feature that is included within this tutorial.
+- Do **not** worry about the relay functions in this.
+We don't have anything to connect to the relays to activate (e.g. a fan or water pump), so we will not be using it.
 - There is [another tutorial](https://opla.arduino.cc/opla/module/iot-starter-kit-maker-long/lesson/smart-garden-long) that is very similar.
 Feel free to check it out!